ChrisPerkinsUK/node-blog/README.md

 # node-blog
-A Simple Blog in Node.js and Mongodb
+A professional blog using Ghost and mysql